Inverness Museum and Art Gallery

 Admission to the Inverness Museum and Art Gallery is free, though do take note of opening times.
 It is always closed on Sundays and Mondays, and opening hours vary depending on the season.
 It is absolutely worth a visit when you stay here at Kingsmills Hotel to find out more about Inverness history.

-After a day of immersing yourself in Scottish history, head back to our hotel to put your feet up.
+After a day of visiting our local museums and galleries, head back to our hotel to put your feet up.
 Enjoy a delicious Scottish meal in one of our two restaurants and then sample one of our most famous exports in our Whisky Bar.
-Get in touch below to choose your perfect room or give our friendly team a call on 01463 257 100 for more information.Get in touch
+Get in touch below to choose your perfect room or give our friendly team a call on +44 (0) 1463 257 100 for more information.Get in touch